-Beginning with one employee, a mule named “Bird” and a foot-powered bottling machine, Crawford Johnson Sr. purchased the exclusive franchise rights, in 1902, to bottle and distribute Coca-Cola in Birmingham, Alabama.
+Beginning in 1902, with one employee, a mule named “Bird” and a foot-powered bottling machine, Crawford Johnson Sr., our founder, purchased the exclusive franchise rights to bottle and distribute Coca-Cola in Birmingham, Alabama.

 The beginnings of what is now the largest privately owned bottler in the United States …A story of entrepreneurial spirit, vision and diligence.